jiriks74/EliteDangerous.nix/README.md

 }
 ```

-2 - Add the `dzgui` package to your environment packages:
+2 - Add the desired package to your environment packages:

 ```nix
 # flake.nix